dankilman/clue/docs/getting_started.rst

 2. ``clue git checkout .3.1-build`` was executed to checkout code of the ``3.3.1`` Cloudify release.
-In this case, a single ``clue pip install`` will install all python packages in current release version.
+In this case, a single ``clue pip install`` will install all python packages in the current release version.

 Additional Commands
 -------------------